alfsch/puppet-inventory/README.md

 ```

 ### connect vm to puppet
-As first step you have to determine the ip address from your ethernet connection.
-Then
+As first step you have to determine  the ip address (e.g. `hostname -I`) from your ethernet connection.
-you have to ssh into the vm.
+Then you have to ssh into the vm.

 Inside the vm you have to configure the hosts that it knows the ip of your local puppet
 listening on your hosts interface.